panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#5.md

 * Worked on Views configuration UI.
 * Customized the format(content/field) in Views.
 * Configured and tested the different criteria under filter and sort of Views.
-* Understand the different terminology of Views interface which as follow
+* Understood the different terminology of Views interface which are as follow
   * Display
   * Filter
   * Content versus Fields
   * Pager
+  * Contextual filters
-*
+  * Exposed filters

+**Mentor Suggestions**

+* Most of spatial relationship operations required a second geometry B. Right now the PostGIS field only supports geometry B from contextual filters in Views.
+* We need to implement a simple WKT field in the PostGIS configuration mask for a manual geometry B input as an alternative to the contextual filter.

 **Things to do next week**

+* Understand the Form API and query functions customization in Views.
 * Mid Term Evaluations.
 * Test and implement the relational functions.